Subsidy Program FAQs

 Private kindergarten does not qualify for coverage.

-Student parents receiving the child care subsidy cannot receive the PSU subsidy and other forms of child care assistance/subsidy i.e. CCIS, NAACRA, Pre-K Counts, etc. You and your childcare provider will be asked to disclose other forms of child care assistance you are receiving to determine eligibility for the program during the application consideration process.
+Student parents receiving the child care subsidy cannot receive the Penn State subsidy and other forms of child care assistance/subsidy i.e. CCIS, NAACRA, Pre-K Counts, etc. You and your childcare provider will be asked to disclose other forms of child care assistance you are receiving to determine eligibility for the program during the application consideration process.

 How many of my children will be covered by my award?